Marlin Stutzman: State politics

 First elected to the Indiana House of Representatives in 2002 at the age of 26, Stutzman served as the youngest member of the legislature until 2006.
 In 2009, he was elected to the Indiana Senate representing the 13th district.
-He ran for the Republican nomination for the 2010 U.S. Senate election in a bid to replace retiring incumbent Evan Bayh.
+He ran for the Republican nomination for the 2010 U.S. Senate election in a bid to replace retiring incumbent Evan Bayh, but was defeated in the Republican primary by former U.S. Senator Dan Coats.